 |Location||Average 6-Month Rate||Average Monthly Rate|

 Because so many factors are involved in setting insurance rates, your quotes may not match the totals displayed above.
 If your current rates don't match the above, consider comparing quotes from other companies.
-The temporary timetable of a car insurance contract increases the importance of remaining in-the-know and willing to shop.
+The temporary timetable of a car insurance contract increases the importance of remaining in-the-know and ready to compare your options.